kates/html2markdown/README.md

 # HTML2Markdown

-Javascript Implementation for converting HTML to Markdown text.
+Javascript implementation for converting HTML to Markdown text.
+Browser and Node.js support.

+## Installation

+    npm install html2markdown

 ## Usage

 Invoke it as following

     var md = HTML2Markdown("<h1>H1</h1>");

 This call will return convert the html and return the mardown string like ""# H1\n\n"

+In the browser make sure to include both `html2markdown.js` and `htmldomparser.js`.

 ## Changes in this implementation

 * Added new htmldomparser.
 A simple html parser implementation that assumes parsing is done in browser.
 Shold be compatible with john Resig's parser.
 * Parser implementation provided support for ignoring tags that you do not want to convert.
 * Parser also has an option to ignore dom elements with hidden styles.
 * Added rules for parsing PRE, CODE, SPAN, DIV, TD,  DL, DT